PranavRao25/OS/OS.md

 Spin Lock -
 Variable protecting a shared resource and its state spinning (ExchangeWord) between itself and the processors The ProcessTableFreeFlag above is a Spin Lock
+No time waste, as we are just checking the value of register which we already have access to

 Dispatcher -
 We fix the process table to ourselves during its run